 For non-luxury Paris apartment vacation rental sites, especially the French ones, it’s normal to charge an additional fee for towels and sheets if you don’t bring your own.
 When you arrive, there might be nothing available last minute, and you’ll have to purchase towels and sheets yourself.
 So always make sure you check the policy.
 You’ll almost always be able to request that bedding and towels are included, but you may just need to ask ahead.

 However, higher end, more luxurious rental companies, like All Luxury Apartments include everything in the nightly price.
-Again, just read the listing carefully to avoid this costly mistake when look at vacation rentals in Paris.
+Again, just read the listing carefully to avoid this costly mistake when look at holiday apartments Paris options.

 This list of Paris vacation apartment rental mistakes might seem extensive but don’t let it put you off!
 Choosing a vacation rental for your vacation in Paris is the best way to get a feel for local life and will make sure you get an authentic, Parisian experience in the City of Lights.
 And remember, travel should be about broadening your horizons and expanding your mind, so you can plan as much as you like, but in the end, going with the flow will be the best way to experience the French capital and everything it has to offer.